npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_about.md

 This guide covers basic features of YNAB 4.
 Please note that version 4 is no longer on the market.
 To learn more about the latest version, visit the [official YNAB website](https://www.youneedabudget.com/).

-The guide will walk you through a process of running a desktop version of a Personal/Family budget.
-There is also a budget option for Small Business owners.
+The guide will walk you through a process of running a desktop version of a **Personal/Family** budget.
+YNAB also offers a budget option for **Small Business** owners.
 See the [official product page](https://www.youneedabudget.com/tag/small-business-owners/) for details.

 The latest version of YNAB is available as a web app, and it supports multiple devices, such as tablets, mobile phones, Apple watch, and Alexa.
 Find out more at the [official website](https://www.youneedabudget.com/our-app-lineup/).